leandrodalmolin/ignite-react/03.5-pizza-shop/README.md

 - `jsdom` was replaced with `happy-dom`
 - global setup can be found on `vite.config.ts` so there's no need to import testing libs in the test files

+## Mock Service Worker

+With MSW, we can intercept outgoing requests, observe them, and respond to them using mocked responses.

+Using `MSW` instead of `MirageJS` for mocks since it facilitates debugging keeping all the HTTP requests in the network tab.

 ## Project setup

 ```